qLience/AI-Pump-for-Underfloor-Heating-systems/README.md

 ## Installation
 ### Packages
+#### For AI
+* Python v3.5
+* PyTorch v0.3.1 on CPU
+* TensorFlow v0.12 on CPU
+* Numpy
+* Matplotlib

+pytorch can be installed by using < 'conda install -c peterjc123 pytorch' > with anaconda

+tensorflow for windows can be installed by using < 'pip install tensorflow' > or < 'pip install https://storage.googleapis.com/tensorflow/windows/cpu/tensorflow-0.12.0rc0-cp35-cp35m-win_amd64.whl' >

+#### For Simulation Models for House Environments
+* Matlab R2017b
+* Simulink

 ### Clone
-- Clone this repo to your local machine using `https://github.com/qLience/AI-Pump-for-Underfloor-Heating-systems`
+Clone this repo to your local machine using `git clone https://github.com/qLience/AI-Pump-for-Underfloor-Heating-systems`